-e) Decision to begin MOUD
+Decision to begin MOUD

-i) The prescribing clinician (MD/NP/PA) has ultimate responsibility and discretion for prescribing medications.
+It is the waivered clinician's (MD/NP/PA) ultimate responsibility to prescribe MOUD based on their judgement and discretion.

-f) Initiation of treatment
+Initiation of treatment

-- i) Initiation of buprenorphine will take place directly in the mobile setting and is accomplished by prescribing medication at the site where the staff are seeing patients including the van itself, a street or park, or an encampment.
-If stationed near a pharmacy, staff will accompany the patient to the pharmacy and assist them in filling their prescription, if necessary. - (1) If there is no nearby pharmacy, consider establishing a courier service to deliver the prescription to the patient at the clinical site as quickly as possible.
-If unable to

-- promptly deliver the medication to the patient, the medication will be returned to the pharmacy or destroyed. - ii) Initial prescription typically will be planned for short prescription interval, no longer than 7-days.
-The patient should be given sufficient supply to last until the next scheduled clinic at the same location. - iii) Each patient will be given a personalized initiation plan based on their clinical situation. - iv) If necessary, particularly in a patient with no prior experience with buprenorphine, patients will initiate dosing under observation by the clinician to observe for precipitated opioid withdrawal. - v) Buprenorphine and naltrexone will never be stored on the mobile unit. - vi) Contra-indications for initiation of buprenorphine in the mobile setting: - (1) Current methadone use - (2) Unable to understand or adhere to proposed initiation plan - (3) Heavy or chaotic use of sedative hypnotic drugs - (4) Heavy or chaotic use of alcohol - (5) Suspected diversion or other inappropriate use based on prescription monitoring program report, toxicology results, or patient history - (a) NOTE Not all instances of suspected diversion shall preclude a patient from accessing treatment.
-Clinicians should use their best discretion to determine if writing a prescription poses a greater risk to the patient or others than declining to write the prescription would.
+- Initiation of buprenorphine will take place directly in the mobile setting and is accomplished by prescribing medication at the site where the staff are seeing patients including the van itself, a street or park, or an encampment.
+If stationed near a pharmacy, staff will accompany the patient to the pharmacy and assist them in filling their prescription as necessary. - If there is no nearby pharmacy, consider establishing a courier service to deliver the prescription to the patient at the clinical site as quickly as possible.
+If the medication cannot be promptly delivered to the patient, it will be returned to the pharmacy or destroyed. - Initial prescription typically will be planned for a short prescription interval, no longer than seven days.
+The patient should be given sufficient supply to last until the next scheduled clinic at the same location. - Providers should personalize each patient's initiation plan based on their clinical situation. - If necessary, particularly in a patient with no prior experience with buprenorphine, patients will initiate dosing under observation by the clinician to observe for precipitated opioid withdrawal.

-g) Early Follow-up Care
+Early follow-up care

-- i) Follow-up will depend on clinical situation.
-For individuals who are initiating treatment in the mobile setting, follow-up in 2-7 days will be typical. - ii) Patients should be made aware of the hours of any available office-based addiction care provided by the organization.
-Other OBAT program schedules should be made accessible to patients. - iii) The team should connect on street outreach with those who are unable to come to the mobile unit and seek to make reasonable accommodations to connect them to ongoing treatment.
+- Follow up care will depend on the patient's clinical situation.
+For individuals who are initiating treatment in the mobile unit, follow up in tseven days will be typical. - Patients should be made aware of the hours of any available office-based addiction care provided by the organization.
+Other OBAT program schedules should be made accessible to patients. - The team should connect on street outreach with those who are unable to come to the mobile unit and seek to make reasonable accommodations to connect them to ongoing treatment.

-h) Maintenance
+Maintenance

-- i) Provider visits - (1) Management of ongoing buprenorphine treatment will take place as part of regular primary care visits or addiction medicine visits on the mobile unit. - (2) Visit frequency will be determined by patient need and clinical/staffing schedule.

-(3) Care will include all services available through mobile health program including substance use counseling / harm reduction services, care for acute and chronic medical conditions.

-i) Counseling

-- i) Patient counseling needs will vary.
-Federal regulation requires that additional behavioral health counseling is available for those patients who require this. - (1) Patient counseling needs will be assessed often and be based on patient request/willingness, patient functioning, current substance use patterns. - (2) Available counseling may include care provided within the office-based practice of the clinical organization by LICSWs/PsyD/psychiatrists, via tele-health platforms, or through collaboration with a partnering agency. - (3) Access to counseling outside of the mobile health program should be made available by referral on an as needed basis.
+- · Provider visits - Management of ongoing buprenorphine treatment will take place as part of regular primary care visits or addiction medicine visits on the mobile unit. - Maintenance visit frequency should be determined by the patient's prescription, need and mobile unit schedule. - Care will include all services available through the mobile health unit including substance use counseling, harm reduction services and care for acute and chronic medical conditions. - Counseling - Federal regulation requires that additional behavioral health counseling is available to patients who require it. - " Patient counseling needs will be assessed often and be based on patient willingness, functioning and current substance use situation. - " Available counseling may include care provided, via tele-health platforms, through collaboration with a partnering agency, within the office-based practice of the clinical organization by LICSWs/ PsyD/ psychiatrists, or referral to counseling to an outside program.

-j) Clinical testing
+Clinical testing